Lharesh/actionguarding/FIELD_OFFICER_APP_REQUIREMENTS.md

 **As a** Field Officer,
 **I want to** scan a site-specific RFID tag, Barcode, or QR code when I arrive at a client's location, **So that** the app can verify I am at the correct site before I begin my audit.
+**Need to implement all three scans.
+If a Barcode or QR code is scanned, the Latitude and longitude of the person scanning are captured.**
 #### Acceptance Criteria

 **Frontend (Flutter/Riverpod):**